 Join or start a 4‑H club by contacting your local 4-H office.

-Do you want to start a club or chapter?
-Contact a youth organization near you.
-Some examples include:
+- Do you want to start a club or chapter?

 Team Nutrition, an initiative of the USDA’s Food and Nutrition Service, supports national efforts to promote lifelong healthy food choices and physical activity by improving the nutrition practices of the Child Nutrition Programs.
 It provides resources to schools, child care settings, and summer meal sites that participate in these programs.